consolidation/robo/docs/extending.md

 The convention used to add new tasks for use in your RoboFiles is to create a wrapper trait named 'loadTasks` that instantiates the implementation class for each task.
 Each task method in the trait should start with the prefix `task`, and should use **chained method calls** for configuration.
 Task execution should be triggered by the method `run`.

 To include additional tasks in your RoboFile, you must `use` the appropriate `loadTasks` in your RoboFile.
 See the section [Including Additional Tasks](#including-additional-tasks) below.
-To create your own Robo extension containing tasks, then you must write your own `loadTasks` trait as described in the section [Creating a Robo Extension](#creating-a-robo-extension).
+To create your own Robo extension that provides tasks for use in RoboFiles, then you must write your own class that implements TaskInterface, and create a `loadTasks` trait for it as described in the section [Creating a Robo Extension](#creating-a-robo-extension).

 ## Including Additional Tasks